Skip to content

 Data Retrieval

-This class provides a metadata-only view of the sequence.
+This class provides a server-side metadata-only view of the sequence.
 To retrieve the actual time-series data contained within the sequence, you must use the SequenceHandler.get_data_streamer() method from a SequenceHandler instance.

 Querying with the .Q Proxy